 During her subsequent tour of duty as Advertising and Promotions Officer for the State of Michigan, she generated almost $3 million of free media exposure for the Air Force, and for her efforts received national recognition from recruiting headquarters.
 She was consequently chosen to train her peers in other states and elements of her marketing strategies were adopted by the Air Force for their programs nationwide.
 Tia Jolie’s exceptional work in promotions and marketing eventually led her to a job at Air Force Recruiting Headquarters where she managed the Air Force’s national budget for all officer programs.

-In September 1993, Tia Jolie and her partner were blessed with another star in her eye, Melissa Joyce.
+In September 1993, Tia Jolie was blessed with her first daughter.
 As much as Tia Jolie loved her Air Force career, she knew that her primary calling was one of being a parent.
-Tia Jolie’s desire to spend more time with her family was so intense that she spent many evenings and weekends searching out other endeavors that may one day allow her the time and money to work from home full-time—a concept that made her partner fearful and anxious.
-No less, she could not stand the thought that a subsequent overseas assignment might take her away from her young ones, and she swore she would find a way to avoid that whole issue.
+Tia Jolie’s desire to spend more time with her family was so intense that she spent many evenings and weekends seeking ways to work from home.

-Later that year, Tia Jolie met the struggle of her life realizing that her marriage was no longer viable and her partner wanted to move out of state with her children.
-Saddled with pending orders to Korea that did not permit her to have a family with her, Tia Jolie filed for divorce then agreed to allow her partner to move back to Texas.
-She spent early-1995 alone and re-dedicated herself to improving her mind, body, and spirit while seeking to salvage her decimated estate.
+Later that year, Tia Jolie met the struggle of her life realizing that her marriage was no longer viable.
+Saddled with pending orders to Korea that did not permit her to have a family with her, Tia Jolie filed for divorce then agreed to a co-parenting arrangement for her three children.
+During her times alone, she re-dedicated herself to improving her mind, body, and spirit while seeking to salvage her decimated estate.

 Newly divorced, Tia Jolie’s routine outside of work involved going to the gym, talking to her priest, and reading books.
-A church friend and weight-lifting buddy suggested she meet a friend of hers to see if she could help her because she, too, was recently divorced from an obsessive compulsive spouse.
+A church friend and weight-lifting friend suggested she meet a friend of his to see if she could help her because she, too, was recently divorced from an obsessive-compulsive spouse.

 The girl was a full-time paralegal at the Oakland County Prosecutor’s Office, she headed a staff of paralegals and she was exceptional at her work.
 In the months to come, they became best of friends, sharing light, hope, perspectives, laughs and sobs with each other.
 The two found a romance and friendship.
 They eloped and were married in December of 1995.